HungryDaze/thlib/README.md

 # thlilb
-a personal library for quick working
+a personal arduino library to accelarate working with simple Sensors